Montmartre walking tour

 Looking for things to do in Montmartre?
 The Montmartre Tourist Scavenger Hunt takes you on a self-guided walking tour of Montmartre in Paris.

-See all the sights while having fun and of course, learning some history too!
-Indeed, you will walk from Place d’Anvers to the Sacré-Coeur, around the butte and back down to Place Pigalle while taking on a few various challenges.
+See all the sights while having fun and, of course, learning some history too!
+Indeed, you will walk from Place d’Anvers to the Sacré-Coeur, around the butte, and back down to La Cigale while taking on a few various challenges.

 • A fun learning experience